metamath/metamath-exe/doc/BUILD.md

 It bundles files and subdirectories into a single folder called __repository__.
-Unlike a simple folder a repository tracks changes to its contents, so you can checkout older versions of a file, or different versions if multiple persons work on files simultaniously.
+Unlike a simple folder a repository tracks changes to its contents, so you can checkout older versions of a file, or different versions if multiple persons work on files simultaneously.
 It is out of the scope of this particular document to detail on how this system works.
 Instead we assume you have a fresh set of metamath source files ready in a single folder.
 It is of no importance here how you got it.
 The name of the folder is arbitrary, but for